official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 should report the facts, and we should make the judgements”.

-329. In a subsequent telephone call Secretary Powell told Mr Straw that he and Dr Rice were about to discuss the UK proposal.110
+329. In a subsequent telephone call Secretary Powell told Mr Straw that he and Dr Rice were about to discuss the UK proposal.[^110]

-330. In a fifth conversation that evening Secretary Powell told Mr Straw that the US “were buying into” Mr Blair’s proposal, but “there would need to be a lot of work done on it”.111
+330. In a fifth conversation that evening Secretary Powell told Mr Straw that the US “were buying into” Mr Blair’s proposal, but “there would need to be a lot of work done on it”.[^111]

 331. Mr Campbell wrote that Mr Blair and Mr Straw had had “a very difficult meeting early on” when Mr Straw had explained that the US was “getting very jittery about the

-109 Letter Rycroft to Sedwill, 2 October 2002, ‘Iraq: Prime Minister’s Telephone Calls with Bush, 2 October’.
+[^109]: Letter Rycroft to Sedwill, 2 October 2002, ‘Iraq: Prime Minister’s Telephone Calls with Bush, 2 October’.
-110 Letter Straw to Manning, 2 October 2002, ‘Iraq: Conversations with Colin Powell’.
+[^110]: Letter Straw to Manning, 2 October 2002, ‘Iraq: Conversations with Colin Powell’.
-111 Letter Straw to Manning, 3 October 2002, ‘Iraq’.
+[^111]: Letter Straw to Manning, 3 October 2002, ‘Iraq’.

 258

-The Report of the Iraq InquiryUN route”.
-Mr Straw had also said that France was making clear it would not support war at all, China “didn’t care, and Russia was playing hardball”.112
+UN route”.
+Mr Straw had also said that France was making clear it would not support war at all, China “didn’t care, and Russia was playing hardball”.[^112]

 332. Mr Campbell wrote that the US “wanted one resolution that would allow them to hit Iraq at the first sign of Saddam lying or causing trouble”.
 Mr Blair had described his first